As a landlord, it’s important to keep an eye on average house prices and whether they could go up or down in the future.

 Read on to find out the latest on UK house prices, including:

-Are house prices going down or up?
+Are house prices going up or down?

 Since the global financial crisis in 2008, UK house price growth has been strong and consistent.
 This is due to demand for homes outstripping supply, which inflates house prices.